Professor of Anthropology and of Social Sciences in the College; Director of Undergraduate Studies

 PhD, University of Michigan, 2003 (Anthropology and History)

 My fieldwork combines archival, ethnographic, and archaeological methods with a regional focus on the coastal communities of the U.S., Caribbean, and Mexico.
 The central thread running through my work concerns how landscapes and material objects mediate human relationships, whether this means an examination of the historical ecologies of capitalism, or the emotional trajectories of those who lost their intimate object worlds to Hurricane Katrina.
 I also have a strong interest in questions of temporality (past, present, future).
 I have written a couple of quite different books on New Orleans.
 My current research (which will take the form of both a film and a book) focuses on rapidly changing death practices in the U.S., particularly around disposition and transformation of the body.
 I am interested in what these emerging practice say about popular ontologies.
 I am thrilled to be learning new things through collaboration with an artist and filmmaker.
 I believe that, at its best, intellectualism is the human spirit calling itself, and that academia is just one tent where this might happen.
 In my free time, I compost, play piano, and swim.
-I am grateful to have received support from the MacArthur Foundation, the National Science Foundation, the National Endowment for the Humanities, and the ACLS, among others.
-For access to publications and further information on past and present projects see my academia.edu page, research portal, and the website for the documentary film My Star, My Dust.
+I am grateful for having received support from the MacArthur Foundation, the National Science Foundation, the National Endowment for the Humanities, and the ACLS, among others.
+For access to publications see my academia.edu page; for access to field reports of past archaeological projects, go to research portal and for information on the film project, go to My Star, My Dust.

 Death and Archaeology in the Present, Tense.
 Rethinking Historical Time: New Approaches to Presentism.
 Eds.
 Marek Tamm and Laurent Olivier.
 Bloomsbury Press.